leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Seeding:** Any internal processes that rely on random number generation (e.g., certain model layers, stochastic preprocessing) will be explicitly seeded.
-- **Configuration Snapshotting:** The calibrated normalisation parameters (`Sigma`) and heuristic weights will be stored in a version-controlled configuration file, ensuring that the exact parameters used for evaluation are captured and reproducible.
+- **Configuration Snapshotting:** The calibrated normalization parameters (`Sigma`) and heuristic weights will be stored in a version-controlled configuration file, ensuring that the exact parameters used for evaluation are captured and reproducible.

-## 5. Comprehensive Testing and Evaluation Strategy
+## 5. Comprehensive testing and evaluation strategy

 A rigorous, multi-layered testing and evaluation strategy is essential to validate the correctness, robustness, and effectiveness of the `lag_complexity`